 How to develop emotional intelligence training for employees

-Developing emotional intelligence training for employees is unlike other trainings.
-There is a qualitative component to this type of training that needs to be considered from the very start.
+Developing emotional intelligence training for employees is unlike other types of trainin.
+There is a qualitative component to this type of training you must consider from the very start.

 No one wants to hear that they are not emotionally intelligent, so there is skill that begins at planning and runs all the way through to evaluation of the training itself.